 - 1. Purchase Order number under which the product was PURCHASED, - 2.
-Model and serial number of the product under warranty, and - 3.
-Repair instructions and/or specific problems relative to the product.
+Model and serial number of the product under warranty, and - Have the following information available BEFORE contacting OMEGA: 1.
+Purchase Order number to cover the COST of the repair,

 FOR NON-WARRANTY REPAIRS, consult OMEGA for current repair charges.
-Have the following information available BEFORE contacting OMEGA: